jacksund/simmate/docs/getting_started/installation/command_line.md

   command
     clean        Remove unused packages and caches.
     compare      Compare packages between conda environments.
     config       Modify configuration values in .condarc.
 This is modeled after the git config command.
-Writes to the user .condarc file (/home/jacksund/.condarc) by default. create       Create a new conda environment from a list of specified packages. info         Display information about current conda install. init         Initialize conda for shell interaction.
-[Experimental] install      Installs a list of packages into a specified conda environment. list         List linked packages in a conda environment. package      Low-level conda package utility.
-(EXPERIMENTAL)
-    remove       Remove a list of packages from a specified conda environment. uninstall    Alias for conda remove.
-    run          Run an executable in a conda environment. search       Search for packages and display associated information.
-The input is a MatchSpec, a query language for conda packages.
-See examples below. update       Updates conda packages to the latest compatible version. upgrade      Alias for conda update.
+Writes to the user .
+    ...

 optional arguments:
   -h, --help     Show this help message and exit.